-Yifat Susskind, Executive Director of MADRE, works to make human rights a reality for all people.
+Yifat Susskind, Executive Director, works to make human rights a reality for all people.
 For more than 20 years, she has partnered with women’s human rights activists from Latin America, the Middle East, Asia and Africa to create programs in their communities that combine grassroots partnerships and international advocacy to meet urgent needs and create lasting solutions.

 Hilda Marshall, Operations Manager, plays a key role by working closely with our Executive Director to support, coordinate and oversee the day-to-day operations.
 Hilda brings over 12-yrs of experience in operational functions.
 She holds a B.A. in Public Health and a Masters of Business Administration.

-Ramy Aqel, Esq., Middle East Project Coordinator at MADRE, assists in project-related programmatic implementation, research and report writing for MADRE's Middle East projects.
+Ramy Aqel, Esq., Middle East Project Coordinator, assists in project-related programmatic implementation, research and report writing for MADRE's Middle East projects.
 Ramy received his J.D. from the City University of New York School of Law.
-As part of the Human Rights and Gender Justice Clinic at CUNY School of Law, he played a major role in the implementation of human rights and gender equality advocacy campaigns in several countries, including the United States, Iraq, Syria, and Haiti.
+Read more.

-Diana Duarte, Policy and Communications Director at MADRE, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
+Diana Duarte, Policy and Communications Director, leads the organization's strategy on public education and media, designing and implementing campaigns to increase the visibility of global women's rights issues and to raise support for the work of our grassroots partners.
 She has also worked in policy analysis and communications to advocate for progressive changes to US policy towards Africa.

-Elizabeth Droggitis, Membership and Public Education Manager at MADRE, works as part of the Communications team to maintain a cohesive communications plan, strategize fundraising for programs, and build and maintain strong relationships with our members.
+Elizabeth Droggitis, Membership and Public Education Manager, works as part of the Communications team to maintain a cohesive communications plan, strategize fundraising for programs, and build and maintain strong relationships with our members.
 Prior to joining MADRE, Elizabeth spent a year in Chulucanas, Peru where she translated for visiting medical campaigns, taught in the local schools, and volunteered at a local women's empowerment center.
-Elizabeth has a A.B. in Government & Legal Studies and Spanish from Bowdoin College and a M.Sc. in Gender, Development and Globalisation from the London School of Economics.
+Read more.

 Johna Hoey, Program/Development Manager, works to cultivate relationships with current and prospective funders, and coordinates reporting on MADRE's programmatic and advocacy initiatives.
 She joins MADRE from the Open Society Foundations Public Health Program, and prior to that she was a research assistant focusing on gender, violence and health at Raising Voices, a grassroots organization in Uganda, and the London School of Hygiene and Tropical Medicine.